quazisdev6/test/src/pages/index.md

 clientblurb: >-
   It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout.
+projectblurb: >-
+  It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout.
 teamblurb: >-
   It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout.